 Newer family-oriented growth pocket in northeast Coquitlam, built out over the past 15 years.
 Known for newer construction (most homes 2010+), strong SD43 school catchments anchored by Smiling Creek Elementary, an extensive park and trail network connecting to Pinecone Burke Provincial Park, and steady appreciation driven by family demand.

-As of Q2 2026, Burke Mountain detached homes benchmark around $1.74M, townhomes around $1.09M.
+As of May 2026, Burke Mountain detached homes benchmark around $1.74M, townhomes around $1.09M.
 Pre-sale and resale availability varies month to month.
 Specific street, lot orientation, school catchment, and submarket inside Burke Mountain materially shift the number — sometimes by $300K+.
 The current full snapshot lives on /burke-mountain-homes/.

 Yes — Burke Mountain was specifically built around family demand.
 The catchment elementary schools (Smiling Creek, Leigh, Coast Salish, Hazel Trembath) are well-regarded; the neighbourhood has trail and park access on most streets; the new construction stock typically suits family floorplans.
 The trade-off is distance to SkyTrain and downtown commute time — see the cost of living on Burke and moving to Burke pages for the practical day-to-day picture.